chrisdone-archive/prana/README.md

   this is for test suite convenient to not have to load the whole of base in.

-* All methods existing in their own namespace, and are indices into the right slot of the dictionary.
-So in the database, we should store methodname+slot_number.
+* ~~All methods existing in their own namespace, and are indices into the right slot of the dictionary.
+So in the database, we should store methodname+slot_number.~~

-* A `DictId` is in its own namespace, should yield a dictionary as an array of `Exp` methods.
-When a method is called, it indexes on the array.
+  Class methods are implemented and in the test suite.

 * ~~Ignoring type applications for which functions don't actually even accept an argument for that type.
 Except tagToEnum _does_ expect a